37 Best Things To Do In Florence, Italy

 Fiorentina Steak

-This type of steak is of particularly high standing and a definite taste of Florence.
+This type of steak is of particularly high standing and has a definite taste of Florence.
 An adult Tuscan beef steak cut 3-4 fingers high in the T-bone loin is cooked rare.
 The Chianina meat is from the breed of cattle of the Val di Chiana region: a dense, lean beef steak.
-Artworks go back to 1624 depicting this juicy cut.
+Artworks depicting this juicy cut date back to 1624.

-There are numerous restaurants around the city ranging from mid-range to high where you can have a good bistecca alla fiorentina.
-Regina Bistecca cooks their Chianina steak on exposed charcoal embers.
+There are numerous restaurants around the city, ranging from mid-range to high-end, where you can have a good bistecca alla Fiorentina.
+Regina Bistecca cooks its Chianina steak on exposed charcoal embers.

-Buca Lapi, on the other hand, is one of the oldest restaurants in all of Florence, having been open since the 1880s.
-When I last visited Florence, I had a Florentine steak at Trattoria Osteria dall’Oste.
-There are actually several scattered around town (all belonging to the same person) and the best is the one that is closest to the Duomo.
+Buca Lapi, on the other hand, is one of the oldest restaurants in Florence, having been open since the 1880s.
+When I visited Florence a while back, I had a Florentine steak at Trattoria Osteria dall’Oste.
+There are actually several scattered around town (all belonging to the same person), and the best is the one closest to the Duomo.

 Lampredotto